Kenechukwu5558/DAB111_Project_Group_1/README.md

 Werkzeug

 # Datasets
-All datasets are stored in the right folder.
-The data set is gotten from kaggle.com
+All datasets are stored in the appropriate folder.
+The data set is gotten from kaggle.com and can be accessed via this link: https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/data